-With nearly 100 deaths a day stemming from opioid use, drug overdoses are the leading cause of death of Americans – beating car crashes, gun accidents and HIV infection.
+With with more than 100 deaths per day stemming from opioid use, drug overdoses are the leading cause of death of Americans – beating car crashes, gun accidents, and HIV infection.

-According to STAT, opioids could kill nearly half a million Americans over the next decade, and if that prediction proves accurate, the death toll over the next decade could top 650,000.
+According to some statistics, opioids could kill nearly half a million Americans over the next decade.
 It’s no secret: our country is facing the deadliest drug crisis in its history.

-This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends, and communities.
-Aside from causing death and brain and body damage, this epidemic is causing an overflow in our hospitals, jails and streets.
-It has torn apart families, threatened regions’ economic development, and brought unexpected burdens across our country.
+This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends and communities.
+Aside from causing brain and body damage, this epidemic is causing an overflow in our hospitals, jails and streets.
+It has torn apart families, threatened economic development and brought unexpected burdens across our country.